 A scoping and field reconnaissance was conducted on the subproject site, during which a Rapid Environmental Assessment was carried out to establish the potential impacts and categorization of subproject activities.
 The methodology of the IEE study was then elaborated in order to address all interests.
 Subsequently primary and secondary baseline environmental data was collected from possible sources, and the intensity and likely location of impacts were identified with relation the sensitive receivers; based on the work expected to be carried out.
 The significance of impacts from construction of the DGS andtransmission linewas then assessed and for those impacts requiring mitigation, measures were proposed to reduce impacts to within acceptable limits.

-Public consultations (PC) were carried out in August2015, in line with ADB guidelines.
+Public consultations (PC) were carried out in April2017, in line with ADB guidelines.
 Under ADB requirements the environmental assessment process must also include meaningful public consultation during the completion of the draft IEE.
 In this IEE the PC process included verbal disclosure of the sub-subproject works as a vehicle for discussion.
-Consultations were conducted with local families and communities around andWalanaSP site, along the transmission lineroute, and staff of the subproject management.
+Consultations were conducted with local families and communities around andSanjarpurSP site, along the transmission lineroute, and staff of the subproject management.

 POLICY AND STATUARY REQUIREMENTS IN PAKISTAN